-The Meaning of Your Mayan Nahual, and Your Best Lovers and Friends
+The Meaning of Your Mayan Nahual (Nawal), and Your Best Lovers and Friends

 Meanings of the Nahuales

-Basic information on each nahual is provided here, but there are many others.
-Keep in mind that all meanings do not apply to each individual, but should be interpreted in a Mayan astrology reading that considers other nahuales in the Tree of Life and other factors.
+The core meaning on each nahual is provided here, but there are many other meanings beyond these.
+Keep in mind that all meanings do not apply to each individual, but should be interpreted in a Mayan astrology reading that considers other nahuales in the Tree of Life or Constellation, and other factors.

-These nahual meanings provide a general view of the potential of these natives.
-For more details and guidance, see the ebook's Your Mayan Day Sign and Mayan Calendar Users Guide: How to Apply Mayan Astrology to Your Daily Life.
+These nahual meanings provide a general view of the potential of people born under this sign, as well as the energy of the day.
+For more details and guidance, see the ebook Your Mayan Day Sign and Mayan Calendar Users Guide: How to Apply Mayan Astrology to Your Daily Life.

-Night means entering the darkness to find answers, and the dawn that follows.
+Night means entering the darkness to find answers; it also refers to the dawn that follows.
 Night natives are truth seekers who are smart and charming, but might use words to hurt other people.
 They get along best with Deer, Monkey, Eagle, Storm and Night.

 Net means to collect or gather.
-Net people are curious, artistic and fiery who can be emotionally unstable, manipulative and are bad at managing money.
+Net people are curious, artistic and fiery; they can be emotionally unstable, manipulative and are bad at managing money.
 They get along best with Seed, Road, Vulture, Sun and Net.

 Snake people are seekers of truth and justice who can be intense, intelligent and highly sexual.
 Also manipulative, power-hungry and short-tempered.
 Best friends and lovers: Water, Corn, Earth, Crocodile, Snake.